52North/OpenSensorSearch/arsearch/README.md

 Configuration
 -------------

-See the main README.md for how to use the configuration files.
+See the main README.md for how to use the overall configuration files.